jvanbuel/flowrs/README.md

 ## Installation

-You can install `flowrs` via Homebrew if you're on macOs / Linux / WSL2:
+You can install `flowrs` via Homebrew if you're on macOS / Linux / WSL2:

 `brew install jvanbuel/flowrs`